Foundations of English: Overview

 TIEP’s Foundations of English program is designed for ESL students with beginning English proficiency to low-intermediate English proficiency as determined by the TIEP Placement Exam.
 The program provides 20 hours of classroom instruction per week.

-The 3-week and 4-week sessions offered during the summer are separate from other Foundations of English courses.
+The 3-week session offered during the summer is separate from other Foundations of English courses.
 Students who successfully complete the 60-hour, noncredit 3-week course are eligible to receive 6.0 Continuing Education Units (CEUs).
-Students who successfully complete the 80-hour, noncredit 4-week course are eligible to receive 8.0 Continuing Education Units (CEUs).

 Actual program offerings are dependent upon enrollment; availability may vary.